zhmcclient/zhmc-ansible-modules/docs/source/modules/zhmc_storage_group.rst

     | **elements**: str

   attached-partitions
-    List of partitions to which the storage group is attached.
-Only present if :literal:`expand=true`.
+    Partitions to which the storage group is attached.

+    Only present if :literal:`expand` is True.

+    | **returned**: success
     | **type**: list
     | **elements**: dict